Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/105-SoftwareStacks.md

 The typical steps in an installation process are:

-1. Downloading sources and patches.
+1. Downloading and unpacking sources and applying patches.
     For licensed software you may have to provide the sources as often they cannot be downloaded automatically.
 2. A typical configure - build - test - install process, where the test process is optional and depends on the package providing useable pre-installation tests.